Tips for Parents

 Getting Off to a Good Start

 Library Cards are available for all Ridgefielders, regardless of age.
 Young children love to have their own card (especially if you get them one of our special illustrated cards).
-Library ELF allows you to keep track of what is out on all your family’s cards through one convenient e-mail service.

 Recommended Resources for Parents

 A specialized collection of books and other materials devoted to childhood development and parenting issues, from toilet training to the loss of a loved one.
+Here you will also find informaton about community resources that may be of interest to parents.

 Especially for Young People and Their Parents